Comparing Our ProBLEN HGH Supplements With Others

 So they don't give you longer to try their product than we do with our standard guarantee.
 In fact, they don't give you any time to try their product at all.
 As soon as you open a bottle you cannot return it.

-We do offer a "Full 90 Day Challenge" guarantee where if you check your IGF-1 blood level within 2 weeks of starting our product and you repeat your IGF-1 level within 2 weeks of finishing the 90 day supply we will refund 100% of your purchase price for those 3 empty bottles if your IGF-1 level didn't improve.
+We do offer a "Full 90 Day Challenge" guarantee where if you check your IGF-1 blood level within two weeks of starting our product and you repeat your IGF-1 level within two weeks of finishing the 90 day supply we will refund 100% of your purchase price for those three empty bottles if your IGF-1 level didn't improve.

 Concerning your question about their supplement combining amino acids with homeopathic human growth hormone, their product does not contain any HGH.
 They want you to believe it contains homeopathic HGH; they even claim it does on their home page, but if you read their page that gives the product's actual ingredients you will see that human growth hormone is not listed, and when you receive their product you will see that it does not contain HGH, but only contains homeopathic amounts of amino acids.

 Regarding amino acids, we did not add amino acids to our Plus formula; the amino acids in our product come from the velvet deer antler it contains.

 I am not against amino acids, and in fact some of our clients have been taking doses of those same amino acids for years as part of their bodybuilding or health regimens, long before there were any HGH supplements.